Blog Comparisons15 Best Aha! Alternatives for Product Teams in 2025

 Screenshot of Aha's reviews saying they are not listening to feedback.

-Aha! users' complaints on G2.
+Aha! users' complaints on G2

 The 15 Best Aha!
-Alternatives for Product Teams in 2024
+Alternatives for Product Teams in 2025

 1. Featurebase

-Featurebase's feedback board
+Featurebase's feedback forum.

 Featurebase's key features:

-• Feedback boards, changelog, and a roadmap
+• Feedback boards and roadmaps

-• In-app widgets (see live demo)
+• In-app feedback widgets (see live demo)

 • Sort feedback by monetary value